mihirkelkar/website/csvapione.md

 	}
   //create a csvFile struct
   csvFile := &csvFile{}

+  //TO DO
   //set the header for the new csvFile struct
   //set the rows for the new csvFile struct.
   //set the unique data key for the new csv file struct.

   return csvFile, nil
 }
 ```

 We still need to set the headers, rows and a unique data key for the file that we read.
 To do that, we will be defining receiver functions on the csvFile struct.

+We also need to write a new function that can generate a random alphanumeric key for the unique data file key.
+Lets call this function `GenerateDataFileKey`.

 ```
 package csvprocessor